MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/mim-best-practices.md

 1. Open the MIM Portal.

-2. Administration.
+2. Select Administration.

-3. All Resources.
+3. Expand All Resources.

-4. System Resource Retention Configuration.
+4. Expand System Resource Retention Configuration.

-5. Request and workflow instance retention period configuration.
+5. Select "Request and workflow instance retention period configuration."

-6. Extended Attributes.
+6. View Extended Attributes.

-Changes to the retention period only affect future requests, requests already stored in the database retain the retention period valid at the time of the request.
+Changes to the retention period only affect future requests.
+Requests already stored in the database retain the retention period valid at the time of the request.

 ### Step 4: Configure and populate the FIM Service with external identity data